 Give your budget time to grow

 Mortgaging is a long-term financial decision taking years to settle.
 A lot of changes that affect your finances could occur in your life over time.
 You need to consider factors that could come to play affecting your budget in the future like having a family.
-While there are options of refinancing your mortgage, it is best to be prepared with knowledge and contingencies.
+While there are options of refinancing your mortgage, it is ideal to be prepared with knowledge and contingencies.

 Calculate home ownership cost